kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 During the BETA phase, you'll need to delete the **Test Data** tab (the first tab) before your first deploy as those flows are only used for testing.

 On the **Configuration & Resets** Dashboard tab, you can configure all the parameters for the dashboard settings.
+If you rebook your Pi or re-start the Node Red server, the configuration settings will be lost.

 More to come on the configuration of each setting as we work through the BETA.